SegataLab/cmseq/README.md

 **Note: CMSeq can be used [as python module](README_class.md) as well**

-## breadth_depth.py - Breadth and Depth of coverage
+## Breadth and Depth of coverage with breadth_depth.py

 Provides breadth and depth of coverage the references of BAM alignment file, in tabular format.
 The file must be indexed and sorted (alternatively, --sortindex can be used).